-That said, if you can wrangle a couple clients now and hit the ground running while keeping your finances under the table, you'll gain valuable experience and have plenty of time to get legit in time for the next season.
+That said, if you can wrangle a couple of clients now and hit the ground running while keeping your finances in check, you'll gain valuable experience and have plenty of time to get legit in time for the next season.

 Looking for ideas that are hot for the holiday season?
 These seven ideas take advantage of gift-giving, as well as extra service needs of people during the busy holiday season.

 Starting a new business providing home holiday decorating services is a great idea for those with an eye for great-looking, tasteful decor.
 It would also be a great new business for a husband and wife or man and woman team, getting the best of what both have to offer.

 While this business can get a big jump start at the end of the year, those who start a new holiday decorating business might also consider starting a second business that would allow them to level out their earnings year-round.

 If you think you might make a great decorating elf, try this.